-Late fall in Colorado is considered Desert Season since it's usually prime time to grab your mountain bike and head to Grand Junction, Moab, or Sedona.
+Late fall and spring in Colorado are considered desert season since it's usually prime time to grab your mountain bike and head to Grand Junction, Moab, or Sedona.
 I took the cue, loaded up my gear, and made a beeline to Arizona last weekend where I've been enjoying blue skies, short-sleeve temperatures, and some of the best mountain bike trails you can find.
 And thanks to local friends, I've been getting personal tours of their favorite trails.

-The highlight so far is getting to ride Transcept, which was just opened days ago.
+The highlight was getting to ride Transcept, which had just opened.
 The following images are a glimpse of my rides.
 Hopefully these will remind those who've been here how great it is and motivate those who haven't to get here.

 The first thing you notice when in Sedona is the amazing view in every direction.
 It's breathtaking.
 This view is from the Adobe Jack Trail System.